astropy/astropy-APEs/APE14.rst

 thus, simply inheriting from the high-level base class should be sufficient to expose the high-level API.

-High-level Astropy Object
+High-level astropy Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, we will develop a class in Astropy that inherits from the high-level API and can be initialized by a low-level API object, which it then wraps.
+Finally, we will develop a class in astropy that inherits from the high-level API and can be initialized by a low-level API object, which it then wraps.

 This class will define properties that match all of the ones in the low-level